COPT-Public/cuPDLP-C/README.md

 ```
 then you can find the binary `plc` in the folder `build/bin/`.

-When using the release mode, we suggest the following options,
+- when using the release mode, we suggest the following options,

 ```
 cmake -DBUILD_CUDA=ON \
 -DCMAKE_C_FLAGS_RELEASE="-O2 -DNDEBUG" \